 Are You a Candidate for Male Rhinoplasty?

-- You are physically healthy
+- You are physically healthy;

-- Your nose is too big or wide
+- Your nose is too big or wide;

-- You have a bump on the bridge of your nose
+- You have a bump on the bridge of your nose;

-- You have a crooked or droopy nose
+- You have a crooked or droopy nose;

-- You have a broken nose or deviated septum
+- You have a broken nose or deviated septum.

 Usually, you are a good candidate for male rhinoplasty if you are in generally good health and have realistic expectations from your nose job.
 At your initial rhinoplasty consultation, your surgeon will go over with you your goals and expectations from your cosmetic surgery.

-Why is form & function important in Male Rhinoplasty?
+Why Is Form & Function Important in Male Rhinoplasty?

 Successful outcomes of the procedure rely on the surgeon’s aesthetic talent and guidance.
 The nose, however large or small, must interplay with the remaining facial attributes.

-Interested in learning more about male rhinoplasty (nose job) in Bergen County and NJ?
-Please schedule your consultation with Dr. Monica Tadros or call NYC: (212) 532-4590 or NJ: (201) 408-5430 to speak to one of our Patient Advisors to receive additional information.
+Are you interested in learning more about male rhinoplasty (nose job)?
+Please schedule your consultation with Dr. Monica Tadros or call NYC: (201) 408-5430 or NJ: (201) 408-5430 to speak to one of our Patient Advisors to receive additional information.